sneha-4-22/sorting-visualiser/README.md

 # Sorting Visualizer

 Welcome to the Sorting Visualizer app!
 This interactive tool allows you to visualize various sorting algorithms in action.
-Additionally, to ensure a smooth and informative user experience, I've integrated a guided tour feature using Shepherd.
+Additionally, to ensure a smooth and informative user experience, I've integrated a **guided tour** feature using **Shepherd**.

 You can view the app live [here](https://sorting-visualiser-tau.vercel.app/).